 After installing Windows through Boot Camp, you will have a standard Windows machine that happens to use Macintosh hardware.
 You will install a printer in the same way you would install a printer on any Windows machine.
 Because Macintosh hardware does not include a parallel port, you will probably use either a USB-based printer or a network-based printer.
 For instructions on printing to a USB or wireless-based printers under Windows, see a separate page on this site.
 For instructions on printing to a networked printer under Windows, see another separate page on this site.

-You can switch between full-screen and windowed WPDOS under Windows exactly as you do on a standard Windows machine (and it will probably be impossible to switch WPDOS to full-screen mode under Windows Vista).
+You can switch between full-screen and windowed WPDOS under Windows exactly as you do on a standard Windows machine (and it will almost certainly be impossible to switch WPDOS to full-screen mode under Windows Vista, 7, or 8).

 As with all Windows-based systems, I strongly recommend that you install Tame for the best possible performance and for the greatest possible flexibility in setting window-size, display fonts, and other features.